 Our writing sessions will be working on refining the children's sentence writing, in a range of contexts.

 In maths this term we will be focussing on builing confidence with numbers to 20.
 The children will be learning to recognise, order and count with numbers to 20, as well as adding two single digit numbers and completing simple subtractions.
 We will be introducing the concepts of fair sharing, doubling and halving.
 In addition to this we will be exploring and talking about the properties of 2d and 3d shapes.

-In addition to the children's weekly PE sessions focussing on dance and gymnastics, the children will have access to a range of activities to support both gross and fine motor development, and daily access to our outdoor classroom.
+In addition to the children's weekly PE sessions focussing on outdoor games, the children will have access to a range of activities to support both gross and fine motor development, and daily access to our outdoor classroom.
 We will be providing lots of opportunities for the development of children’s fine motor skills and pencil control to support writing.

 Understanding the World & Expressive Arts and Design

 Music and singing will form an important part of our weekly activities and will also be accessible to the children during their child-initiated learning, alongside opportunities for imaginary and role play.